awslabs/sbt-aws/docs/public/README.md

   "detail": {
     "jobOutput": {
       "tenantStatus": "created",
+      "registrationStatus": "completed",
       "tenantConfig": "{\n  \"userPoolId\": \"MY_SAAS_APP_USERPOOL_ID\",\n  \"appClientId\": \"MY_SAAS_APP_CLIENT_ID\",\n  \"apiGatewayUrl\": \"MY_API_GATEWAY_URL\"\n}",
       "tenantName": "tenant$RANDOM",
       "tenantS3Bucket": "mybucket",
       "someOtherVariable": "this is a test",
       "email": "tenant@example.com"
     },
-    "tenantId": "guid string"
+    "tenantId": "guid string",
+    "tenantRegistrationId": "registration-guid-string"
   }
 }
 ```

 #### Tenant Offboarding Request

 The control plane emits this event any time it offboards a tenant.
-The detail of this event will contain the entire tenant object (i.e., the fields defined in the create tenant request along with fields like `tenantId`).
+The detail of this event will contain the entire tenant object including tenant registration data (i.e., the fields defined in the create tenant request along with fields like `tenantId` and `tenantRegistrationId`).
 Similar to the onboarding job defined above, offboarding can be whatever your application requires including, but not limited to, the deletion of the tenant's dedicated infrastructure.

 ##### Sample offboarding request event